sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Advanced parameters for molecular formula annotation.</figcaption>
 </figure>

-(1) By default molecular formula candidates which theoretical isotope pattern does deviate too much from the measured isotope pattern are discarded.
-This setting can be turned off if you suspect bad quality isotope patterns in the input data.
+- By default, molecular formula candidates whose theoretical isotope patterns deviate significantly from the measured isotope pattern are discarded.
+You can disable this setting <span style="color:red">[1]</span>
+if you suspect poor quality isotope patterns in the input data.
-(2) If isotopic peaks are present in the input MS2 spectrum, they can either be used to **score** or be **ignored**.
+- If isotopic peaks are present in the input MS2 spectrum, they can either be used for scoring (`SCORE`) or be ignored (`IGNORE`) <span style="color:red">[2]</span>.
-(3) Select the number of molecular formula candidates that should be saved (4) Select the minimum number of molecular formula candidates stored for each ionization, even if it is not part of the top n candidates.
+- You can select the number of molecular formula candidates that will be saved <span style="color:red">[3]</span>.
+- Specify the minimum number of molecular formula candidates to store for each ionization state, even if they are not among the top n candidates <span style="color:red">[4]</span>.
-(5) Set a time limit for computing the fragmentation tree for a singular molecular formula candidate (in seconds).
+- Set a time limit (in seconds) for computing the fragmentation tree for a single molecular formula candidate <span style="color:red">[5]</span>.
 Set to 0 to disable the limit.
-(6) Set a total time limit for computing the fragmentation trees of all molecular formula candidates of a feature (in seconds).
+- Set a total time limit (in seconds) for computing the fragmentation trees for all molecular formula candidates of a feature <span style="color:red">[6]</span>.
 Set to 0 to disable the limit.
-(7)+(8) For higher mass compounds, SIRIUS can compute fragmentation trees heuristically instead of exact.
-The heuristic can be used to pre-rank molecular formula candidates and then only compute exact trees for the top candidates.
-(7) controls the m/z value above which this approach will be used.
-For even higher masses, it might be necessary to forego exact solutions altogether and use heuristic trees only.
-(8) controls the m/z value above which trees will exclusively be computed using the heuristic.
+- For higher mass compounds, SIRIUS can compute fragmentation trees heuristically instead of exactly.
+This heuristic method can be used to pre-rank molecular formula candidates, with exact trees computed only for the top candidates.
+Set the m/z value above which this approach will be applied <span style="color:red">[7]</span>.
+- For very high masses, exact solutions may be impractical, and only heuristic trees should be computed.
+Set the m/z value above which trees will exclusively be computed using the heuristic <span style="color:red">[8]</span>.

-### Improve molecular formula ranking with the ZODIAC tool (2)
+### Improve molecular formula ranking with ZODIAC

 ZODIAC performs de novo molecular formula annotation on complete biological datasets (high-resolution, high mass accuracy LC-MS/MS runs).
 ZODIAC takes fragmentation trees as input and reranks the molecular formula candidates by